thuthaoha/MainDetails_Justyna_query/README.md

 # MainDetails_Justyna_query
-This Python script is used to update the table blackboard.main_details_product which count the number of main details for each product/category
+This Python script is used to update the table blackboard.main_details_product which counts the number of main details for each product/category